 Note: Parking concessions apply for those displaying valid Blue Badge parking permits.

 We refer to the Road Vehicle Lighting Regulations (RVLR).
 Invalid carriages MUST have a flashing amber beacon when used on unrestricted carriageways.
 You should use the amber beacon on any other dual carriageway.

-Mobility Scooters Road Rules in the UK Highway Code
+Road Rules for Mobility Scooter Users in UK Highway Code